 Welcome to Statistics at NC State University!

 The other sources of help are the academic advisors and undergraduate staff in the Statistics Department.
-Your advisor will be assigned within the next week.
-Once that happens, the name of your academic advisor will be found in your MyPack Portal.
-You can either call or e-mail when you need some help or advice.
+Your academic advisor has been assigned and you can find their name in your MyPack Portal.
+You can contact them by e-mail when you need some help or advice.
 Ms. Angie Lueneburg is the administrative contact for the undergraduate program and can provide answers to many of your questions.
 Finally, Dr. Spencer Muse is the Undergraduate Program Director and is glad to talk to you about any problems or concerns you may have.

 NC State has a useful page loaded with lots of information for incoming Freshmen.